“Highly cinematic with rousing brass flourishes and over-the-top percussion… it immediately commands the listener’s attention.”

 — Performed by the Boston Symphony Orchestra, Thomas Wilkins, conductor, at Symphony Hall, Boston, May 4-7, 2022 (six performances)

-— To be performed by the Virginia Symphony Orchestra, Thomas Wilkins, conductor, January 20-22, 2023
+— Performed by the Virginia Symphony Orchestra, Thomas Wilkins, conductor, January 20-22, 2023

 — Boston Pops performance broadcast on WGBH 99.5, May 14, 2011